nkls-jy/MA/README.md

 # Master Thesis Repo

-This repo contains EVERYTHING surrounding my Master Thesis at the University Salzburg.
+This repo contains everything surrounding my Master Thesis at the University Salzburg.

 # Goals
 - Use existing Despeckling DL models to improve Sentinel-1 images to achieve better performance for dwelling detection

-This is a test to edit readmy from GitKraken on Uni PC.